-1. In line with the EPA’s waste prevention hierarchy, source reduction, or light weighting, continues to play a primary role in reducing packaging discards, thus conserving materials and energy and reducing greenhouse gas emissions.
+- In line with the EPA’s waste prevention hierarchy, source reduction, or light weighting, continues to play a primary role in reducing packaging discards.
+Therefore, conserving materials and energy and reducing greenhouse gas emissions.
 Plastics, especially in the form of films and flexible pouches, play important roles in significantly reducing discards per unit of product delivered.

-2. Recovery for recycling plays an increasingly important role in the effort to reduce packaging discards and overall solid waste levels.
-This is especially true for steel and aluminum cans, beverage bottles made from PETE, HPDE and glass, and paperboard cartons.
-These materials are collectively recycled at a 34.2% rate today, up significantly versus 25.7% in 2005.
-In fact, the level of primary packaging recycling is now equal to the recovery rate for total waste, and is the primary reason that the total recovery rate increased from 31.4% in 2005 to 34.3% today.
+- Recovery for recycling plays an increasingly important role in the effort to reduce packaging discards and overall solid waste levels.
+This is especially true for steel and aluminum cans.
+Plus, beverage bottles made from PETE and HPDE, and glass and paperboard cartons.
+Professionals recycle these materials collectively at a 34.2% rate today, up significantly versus 25.7% in 2005.
+In fact, the level of primary packaging recycling is now equal to the recovery rate for total waste.
+Moreover, it’s the primary reason that the total recovery rate increased from 31.4% in 2005 to 34.3% today.

-3. Social trends towards more active, healthier lifestyles increase the need for products that provide convenience and weight control solutions.
-Resulting packages can lead to inefficiencies, as they require smaller sizes or the increased functionality needed to deliver ready-to-eat, ready-to-serve, and out-of-home product solutions.
+- Social trends towards more active, healthier lifestyles increase the need for products that provide convenience and weight control solutions.
+Resulting packages can lead to inefficiencies.
+That’s because they require smaller sizes or the increased functionality needed to deliver ready-to-eat, ready-to-serve, and out-of-home product solutions.

 Mr. Lilienfeld noted that, “In general, the environmental impact of food is up to 10 times greater than the impact of its packaging.
 So, a bit more portion control or ready-to-eat food packaging can actually reduce waste, as these packages ensure that the food inside is actually eaten rather than thrown away.”

 The ULS (Use Less Stuff) Report (http://www.use-less-stuff.com) is a leading environmental newsletter and has been published since 1994.
-Editor Bob Lilienfeld is a widely recognized authority on waste prevention and co-author of the book Use Less Stuff: Environmental Solutions for Who We Really Are.
+Editor Bob Lilienfeld is a widely popular authority on waste prevention.
+He’s the co-author of the book Use Less Stuff: Environmental Solutions for Who We Really Are.

 Source: The ULS Report, Contact: Bob Lilienfeld, (BOULDER, CO – JANUARY 21, 2016)